peterussell/peterussell.github.io/_posts/2021-08-22-cs-refresher-intro.md

 ### Background

-My situation is similar - I think - to many mid-career oftware developers: despite working as a professional programmer for the last few years, I feel pretty out of touch with some of the more 'computer science-y' topics covered at university.
+My situation is, I think, similar to many mid-career oftware developers: despite working as a professional programmer for the last few years, I feel pretty out of touch with some of the more computer science-y topics covered a "while back" at university.

-To be completely honest, I'd probably struggle to talk confidently about interview staples like linked lists, hash maps, time or space complexity, etc., and I've also been keen for a while now to dig deeper into clean code architecture and patterns.
+To be completely honest, I'd probably struggle to talk confidently about some common interview topics like, hash maps, sorting algorithsm, time or space complexity, etc., and I've also been keen for a while now to dig deeper into clean code architecture and patterns.

+I actually remember it being pretty fun learning how to implement these things, and find out how they work under the hood.

 ### So, a plan...